 The mission of the Department of Social Work is the prepare students to excel in social work practice.
-The BSW program prepares students for generalist practice and the MSW program builds on the generalist foundation and prepares students for advanced practice in Clinical Social Work and in Social Administration.
-The department promotes student focused learning, affirms the African American legacy and fosters a unique multicultural environment through its BSW and MSW curriculum and advocacy roles in community change.
+The MSW program builds on the generalist foundation and prepares students for advanced practice in Clinical Social Work and in Social Administration.
+The department promotes student focused learning, affirms the African American legacy and fosters a unique multicultural environment through the MSW curriculum and advocacy roles in community change.
 The department graduates students who are culturally competent to practice social work in rural, urban, and global settings.

-MSW Admission Requirements
+Admission Requirements

-Admission to the MSW program is on a selective basis.
-Prospective students apply to the Office of Academic Affairs.
-Only completed applications will reviewed by the Social Work Admissions Committee.

-Completed admission applications are evaluated according to the following criteria:

-- A baccalaureate degree from an accredited college or university with liberal arts courses from the social sciences, behavioral sciences, natural sciences, biological sciences, and humanities - Grade point average (GPA) of 2.8 on a 4.0 scale for regular admission - Grade point average (GPA) of 3.0 on a 4.0 scale for Advanced Standing - Minimum GRE score of 3.0 in Analytical Writing portion - Official transcript(s) direct from all colleges/universities attended - Graduate School Application with a 500-1,000 word "Directed Essay" indicating the applicant's reasons for wishing to pursue graduate studies in social work at SSU - Three letters of reference (academic and/or professional persons)
+- Admission to the MSW program is on a selective basis.
+Prospective students apply to the Graduate Admissions Office.
+The completed application is sent to the Social Work Admissions Committee for evaluation.
+The committee makes its recommendations to the MSW Program Coordinator.
+Completed admission applications are evaluated according to the following criteria: - A baccalaureate degree from an accredited college or university with liberal arts courses from the social sciences, behavioral sciences, natural sciences, biological sciences, and humanities - Grade point average (GPA) of 2.8 on a 4.0 scale for regular admission - Grade point average (GPA) of 3.3 on a 4.0 scale for Advanced Standing - Minimum GRE score of 3.0 in Analytical Writing portion, minimum 850 overall score - Official transcript(s) direct from all colleges/universities attended - Official Graduate School Application with Directed Essay - Three letters of reference (academic and/or professional persons)

-(An in-person interview is scheduled when determined by the admissions committee.)
+An in-person interview is scheduled when determined by the admissions committee.